silverscreen/silverscreen.github.io/_posts/2020-01-14-An-introduction-to-Nornir.md

 comments: false
 ---

-Nornir is an automation framework written in python and can be imported like any other python library.

 #### At A Glance

 Nornir is an automation framework written in python, for python, rather than having its own configuration language.
 As nornir allows you to use pure python code, you can troubleshoot and debug it in the same way as you would do with any other python code.
 Only requires a basic understanding of python to use, therefore you should have an understanding of basic concepts such as variables, functions, and imports.